wulymammoth/dotfiles/README.md

 - [zoxide](https://github.com/ajeetdsouza/zoxide) : a faster way to navigate the filesystem

 other utilities and applications can be found in my [Brewfile](./homebrew/Brewfile)

-- installation: `bundle install && brew bundle`
+- installation: `bundle install && brew bundle --file=$HOME/dotfiles/homebrew/Brewfile`
 - help: `brew bundle --help`